Updated at 5:50 p.m. ET

 The Trump administration is locked in a legal battle with dozens of states, cities and other groups that do not want the question to appear on forms for the constitutionally mandated head count of every person living in the U.S.

-The Census Bureau has not asked all households about U.S. citizenship status in close to 70 years, although a sample of households have encountered a citizenship question on a smaller Census Bureau survey now known as the American Community Survey.
+A question about U.S. citizenship status has not been included among the census questions for all households in close to 70 years, although a sample of households have encountered a citizenship question on a smaller Census Bureau survey now known as the American Community Survey.
 For the 1950 head count, census workers asked where members of all households were born.
 If people were born outside the U.S., census workers asked whether they were naturalized citizens of the U.S.

 Citing Census Bureau research, the groups suing argue that asking about citizenship status will depress census participation among households with noncitizens.
 That could lead to an undercount of immigrants and communities of color, which would have major implications for the way political power and federal funding are shared over the next decade.